National Low Level Waste (LLW) Programme and Strategy

 The NWP vision:

 Effective LLW management across the UK that delivers value to stakeholders.

 The NWP was established in 2011 to lead the implementation of the changes in LLW management practices and culture needed to deliver the Strategy.
-The National Programme Office, part of LLWR, leads and coordinates the delivery of the NWP on behalf of the NDA.
+The National Programme Office, part of NWS, leads and coordinates the delivery of the NWP on behalf of the IWMP and NDA.
 Partners include all nuclear industry and defence sector waste producers, power generators, medical and nuclear services companies; organisations providing waste treatment and disposal services; NWS; regulators; local and national government; and the NDA.

 Partners collaborate on projects and share information to optimise waste management practices, and to deliver the safe, secure, environmentally responsible and cost-effective treatment and disposal of LLW in the UK, in accordance with the Strategy.